aws-solutions/aws-waf-security-automations/README.md

 cd deployment
 ./build-s3-dist.sh
 ```
-Create a source-bucket-base-name  as the base name for the S3 bucket location where the template will source the Lambda code from.
+Create a source-bucket-base-name  as the base name for the S3 bucket location from where the template will source the Lambda code.
-The template will append '-[region_name]' to this value.
-The template will then expect the source code to be located in the solutions-[region_name] bucket
+The template will append '-[region_name]' to the value of the BucketName parameter and expect the source code to be located in the [BucketName]-[region_name] bucket.
 Enter value of bucket name (without -region_name suffix) in template parameter BucketName.

 ## CloudFormation Templates (in yaml & json formats):
-Located in deployment
+Located in deployment.

 ## Zipped up Lambda function:
-Located in deployment/dist
+Located in deployment/dist.

 ***